 4. Create an LLC Operating Agreement

-Even though most states don’t require LLCs to have an operating agreement, I suggest you consider creating one for your real estate LLC—especially if it’s set up as a multi-member LLC.
-An operating agreement defines the roles and responsibilities of owners and can help you avoid misunderstandings and arguments about the management of your LLC.
+Even though most states don’t require LLCs to have an Operating Agreement, I suggest you consider creating one.
+This is especially true if it’s set up as a multi-member LLC.
+An LLC Operating Agreement defines the roles and responsibilities of owners and can help you avoid misunderstandings and arguments about the management of your company.

 Depending on where you’re operating your LLC, you may need certain business licenses and permits.
 Contact your Secretary of State office, county, and municipality to find out what requirements apply to you.
 CorpNet can also help you identify which licenses and permits you’ll need and keep track of your renewal dates.